sc0w/chatty/README.md

 ## Known issues

 - chatty crashes in OMEMO encrypted chats.
-This is due to a symbol conflict in libolm3 and libaxc.
+This is due to a symbol conflict between libolm3 and libaxc.
 A work around is done in [PureOS][3].
-A proper fix would be to not export those symbols at all.
+A proper fix would be to not export those symbols from libolm at all.

 [0]: http://software.pureos.net/search_pkg?term=libhandy-1-dev
 [1]: https://packages.debian.org/search?keywords=libhandy-1-dev